PapaRascal2020/simple-tdd-template-php/README.md

 You create the PHPUnit test in the tests directory and the clss for the functions in src folder.

 ## Run tests
+ * Open root folder in the terminal/command prompt
  * php vendor/bin/phpunit tests --color

 ## Requirements